An All-in-One DAG Toolkit

 The algorithm does a depth-first search, keeping track of two properties for each vertex: when it was encountered (the index) and the lowest index of any vertex reachable from this vertex (the lowlink).
 It pushes vertices on to a stack as it goes and outputs a strongly connected component when it cannot find any vertices it has not seen before.

 This seems like an incredibly niche use case, but validating and processing DAGs in this way happens surprisingly frequently.
 Consider a build process where inputs and outputs are nodes and their relationships are directed edges.
-The presence of an SCC with more than one vertex indicates a cyclic dependency, and dependencies need to be built before the nodes that they depend on, which implies a reverse topological sort.
+The presence of an SCC with more than one vertex indicates a cyclic dependency, and dependencies need to be built before the nodes that depend on them, which implies a reverse topological sort.
 This generalises to dataflow programming, where loops need to be identified (and usually eliminated).
 I like to think of this algorithm as an all-in-one DAG toolkit.